GeeWee/geewee.github.io/_posts/2023-06-26-serde-untagged-enums-terrible-errors.md

 permalink: '/serde-untagged-enum-errors-are-bad'
 ---

-# Serde Errors when deserializing untagged enums are bad - but we can make them better.

-- Serde has this really cool feature called untagged enums.
-- Untagged enums means you can specify a list of structs in an enum, and Serde will parse the first one that matches.
+[Serde](https://serde.rs/) is a powerful Rust library for serializing and deserializing data structures efficiently and generically.
+One of the cooler features is itssupport for untagged enums, which allow us to specify a list of structs in an enum, and Serde will parse the first one that matches.
+Here's an example demonstrating this:
-- In the example below, specifying JSON with either fruit_count or burger_count will automatically parse the right enum variant

 ```rust
 #[derive(Deserialize)]
 #[serde(deny_unknown_fields)]